 How can humans remain in control of artificial intelligence (AI)-based systems designed to have autonomous capabilities?
 Such systems are increasingly ubiquitous, creating benefits - but also undesirable situations where moral responsibility for their actions cannot be properly attributed to any particular person or group.
 The concept of meaningful human control has been proposed to address responsibility gaps and mitigate them by establishing conditions that enable a proper attribution of responsibility for humans (e.g., users, designers and developers, manufacturers, legislators).
 However, while there is some agreement concerning the need for some form of human control over AI systems, there are divergent and often conflicting views about what makes human control meaningful.
 In this project, we address fundamental questions on the concept of meaningful human control from a multidisciplinary perpsective.

-- Joint paper (preprint) "Meaningful Human Control over AI Systems: Beyond Talking the Talk".
+- Joint paper "Meaningful human control: actionable properties for AI system development".
 Team members: Luciano Cavalcante Siebert, Maria Luce Lupetti, Evgeni Aizenberg, Niek Beckers, Arkady Zgonnikov, Herman Veluwenkamp, David Abbink, Elisa Giaccardi, Geert-Jan Houben, Catholijn M. Jonker, Jeroen van den Hoven, Deborah Forster, Reginald L. Lagendijk.

 In this paper, we address the gap between philosophical theory and engineering practice by identifying four actionable properties which AI-based systems must have to be under meaningful human control.
 First, a system in which humans and AI algorithms interact should have an explicitly defined domain of morally loaded situations within which the system ought to operate.
 Second, humans and AI agents within the system should have appropriate and mutually compatible representations.
 Third, responsibility attributed to a human should be commensurate with that human’s ability and authority to control the system.
 Fourth, there should be explicit links between the actions of the AI agents and actions of humans who are aware of their moral responsibility.
 We argue these four properties are necessary for AI systems under meaningful human control, and provide possible directions to incorporate them into practice.
 We illustrate these properties with two use cases, automated vehicle and AI-based hiring.
 We believe these four properties will support practically-minded professionals to take concrete steps toward designing and engineering for AI systems that facilitate meaningful human control and responsibility.